Clastify logo

 Termination

-Termination is a step where two radicals combine to form a non-radical product.
-It removes radicals, so termination slows the chain reaction and eventually stops it.
+Termination is a step in which two radicals combine to form a non-radical product.
+Since it removes radicals, termination slows the chain reaction and eventually stops it.

 For methane chlorination, possible termination steps include:

 These equations help explain why a mixture forms.
-Some termination gives the useful halogenoalkane, some reforms chlorine, and some produces a larger alkane such as ethane.
+Some termination produces useful halogenoalkane, some reforms chlorine, and some produces a larger alkane such as ethane.

 Image